 This System Design Deep Dive series is your structured roadmap to mastering modern system architecture.
 Whether you're preparing for interviews or architecting production-grade systems, this guide walks you from foundational principles to advanced scalability techniques.

-You'll explore essential topics like SOLID principles, ACID compliance, design patterns, and the CAP theorem, then move into distributed system strategies such as caching, sharding, Kubernetes auto-scaling, and the SAGA pattern.
+You'll explore essential topics like SOLID principles, ACID principles, Design patterns, and the CAP theorem, then move into distributed system strategies such as caching, sharding, auto-scaling, and the SAGA pattern.
 Each topic is explained with practical examples and visual aids to help you connect theory to implementation.

 Part 1: Foundational Principles for Scalable Systems